The Manoukian Charitable Foundation

 Overview

 The Manoukian Charitable Foundation was registered as a UK charity on 12 December 2000 (charity number 1084065).
 Founded by philanthropists Vatche and Tamar Manoukian, the foundation distributed £1,115,376 in charitable grants in 2024, with total income of £947,461.
 The foundation operates as a strategic grant-making trust that identifies potential beneficiaries through the personal experience and knowledge of its trustees and their professional advisers.
-The Manoukian family has a long history of major philanthropic investments internationally, including a landmark $30 million gift to UCLA Health Sciences and £11 million to the AGBU Vatche and Tamar Manoukian High School in California.
-The foundation is closely associated with St. Yeghiche Armenian Church in South Kensington, London, which the Manoukians purchased and renovated in 1988-2001.
+The Manoukian family has a long history of major philanthropic investments internationally, including a landmark $30 million gift to UCLA Health Sciences and $11 million to the AGBU Vatche and Tamar Manoukian High School in California (which operated from 2006-2020).
+The foundation is closely associated with St. Yeghiche's Church in South Kensington, London, which the Manoukians purchased and renovated between 1988-2001.

 Funding Priorities